Asthma: Side effects from steroid treatments

 Tony, a retired Marine engineer, found out he had asthma by accident.
-Treatment by steroids provoked the development of a number of other conditions, like diabetes, and this pushed him to start searching for alternative methods to manage his health.
+Treatment by steroids lead to the development of a number of other conditions, such as diabetes, and this pushed him to start searching for alternative methods to manage his health.

 Hello Tony, can you please introduce yourself in a few lines?